 Q2 Music recently streamed the first in a series of two live audio webcasts featuring Pulitzer Prize-winning composer Caroline Shaw.
 Listen to the concert featuring Shaw in performance with Roomful of Teeth.

 Monday, May 13, 2013

-Buy tickets for Wednesday, May 29 at 7 pm to hear pianist Vicky Chow celebrate the 100th anniversary of the premiere of Igor Stravinsky's The Rite of Spring with a live performance from The Greene Space.
+On Wednesday, pianist Vicky Chow celebrated the centennial of the premiere of Stravinsky's The Rite of Spring with a live performance from The Greene Space.
+Watch the full event.